mienaikoe/ziyu/Chapters/2-6-Chapter13.md

   "Ginnu.
 Ginnu um Holragi."

   "Ginnu.
-You're the one bound to Ramne?"
+You're the one joined to Ramne?"

   "We're... partners."